 Nozstock really does have something for all tastes and you can find everything from pop, rock, ska, electric swing, folk, funk, soul, indie, drum and bass, psy-trance, house and more.
 You can also immerse yourself in the arts and enjoy stand-up comedy, poetry, workshops and a cinema.

-As a family we danced along to acts from the main stage (Orchard stage) including Slamboree, Son of Dave and Little Brother Eli and saw a lot of excellent up and coming talent at the Bandstand such as Another Band (who we remembered form last year, happy to see them return!) and Cousin Kula.
+As a family we danced along to acts from the main stage (Orchard stage) including Beans on Toast, Seasick Steve, Happy Mondays and Hayseed Dixie and saw a lot of excellent up and coming talent at the Bandstand.

-In addition to the large and diverse range of music available.
-We were pleased to find a tent with musicians and instrument where you could join in and jam.
-We all did.
+In addition to the large and diverse range of music available we were pleased to find the orange and brown tent with musicians and instrument where you could join in and jam, a big highlight for the children.